Design a Data Model in Power BI

 6. In the Data pane, inside the Sales table, notice that new measure.

-1. Measures use the calculator icon.
+Measures are indicated by the calculator icon.

 Picture 370